fortyoneplustwo/notestamp-backend/README.md

 - Amazon S3

 # Authentication
-- User session is maintained through JWTs sent as cookies.
+- User session is maintained using JWTs sent as cookies.
 The cookies cannot be accessed by client side scripting and are sent only over a secure connection.
-- Token refresh is implemented in most routes so the user doesn't have to directly request it.
+- Token refresh is implemented in most routes so the client doesn't have to request it directly.
 Revoked tokens (on sign out) are stored in a database.

-  *Note*: Need to implement a regular cleanup of the revoked tokens database.

 # Schema
-User schema includes a list of saved projects (metadata).
-MongoDB's document storage paradigm fits this schema well.
+User schema includes user data as well the metadata of their saved projects.

 # File storage
-Content files i.e. notes and media are stored in S3 buckets (one for notes files, the other for media files).
+Content files i.e. notes and media files are stored in an S3 bucket.
 A file's path is not stored in the user schema, but rather computed at run time on the server.

-*Insight*: In case the user wants to have several projects with the same media, we want to avoid storing copies of large media files.
-Therefore separating the metadata (on the database) from the content files (on the file system) allows multiple projects to point to the same media file.

 # API
 `POST /auth/register` Create an account with email and password.